UW-Macrostrat/Global-Geologic-Units/README.md

 # GeoDeepDive Application Template
-A template for building applications for [GeoDeepDive](https://geodeepdive.org)
+A template for building applications to extract information from published documents in the [GeoDeepDive](https://geodeepdive.org) infrastructure

 ## Getting started
 Dependencies: